 If you have excellent credit, this card is a solid choice for earning no-fuss cash rewards, especially if you’re linked to the military or willing to keep a PenFed checking account.
 In those cases, you’ll get a very competitive 2% cash back on every dollar you charge, and the funds are credited straight to your bank account or credit card statement.
 For everyone else, the cash-back rate is still a respectable 1.5%.

-Potential for 2% cash back
+Potential for a very good 2% cash back

 PenFed membership required

-High spending requirement for small sign-up bonus
+High spending requirement to earn the modest new-cardholder bonus

 No introductory rate on purchases

 You can earn a $100 statement credit by spending $1,500 in the first 90 days you have the card.
-This is half of what you’d get on some competing cards that don’t require you to spend nearly as much.
+This is half of what you’d get from some competing cards that don’t require you to spend nearly as much.